Yelp/osxcollector/README.md

 ##### `quarantines` section

-Quarantines are basically the info necessary to show the 'Are you sure you wanna run this?' when a user is trying to open a file downloaded from the internet.
+Quarantines are basically the info necessary to show the 'Are you sure you wanna run this?' when a user is trying to open a file downloaded from the Internet.
 For some more details, checkout the Apple Support explanation of Quarantines: http://support.apple.com/kb/HT3662